amollenkopf/dcos-iot-demo/docs/1-azure/ssh/README.md

 To securely with compute resources on Microsoft Azure it is necessary to establish a SSH Key Pair.

 ## Create an SSH Key Pair
 The following steps are an abbreviated form of [Azure's detailed instructions on creating an SSH Key Pair](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-ssh-keys-detailed).
-This can be done from command line on Linux, Mac, or Windows (via [MobaXterm](http://mobaxterm.mobatek.net/)).
+These steps can be performed from command line on Linux, Mac, or Windows (via [MobaXterm](http://mobaxterm.mobatek.net/)).

 <b>Step 1:</b> Run 'ssh-keygen':<br>
 <pre>